Mr. Hooper: Development and description

-Mr. Hooper, played by Will Lee from the premiere of Sesame Street in 1969 until his death in 1982, was one of the first four human characters that appeared on the show.
+Mr. Hooper, played by Will Lee from the premiere of Sesame Street in 1969 until his death in 1982, was one of the first four human characters on the show.
 Created by producer and writer Jon Stone, the role of Mr. Hooper was the first to be cast.
 Lee came to Stone's attention through writers Bruce Hart and Carole Hart.
-Mr. Hooper was inspired by the Bob Keeshan character Captain Kangaroo; Stone previously worked on the Captain Kangaroo program, which greatly influenced him as he developed Sesame Street.
-Mr. Hooper is the original proprietor of Hooper's Store, the neighborhood variety store and combination diner/corner store that serves as a place for Muppets and humans to meet and interact.
+Mr. Hooper was inspired by Captain Kangaroo, for which Stone had worked and which greatly influenced him as he developed Sesame Street.
+Mr. Hooper is the original proprietor of Hooper's Store, the neighborhood variety store and diner that serves as a place for Muppets and humans to meet and interact.
 Stone's original conception of Mr. Hooper was that he would be, like most owners of such establishments at the time, older, male, and Jewish.

 Lee was a character actor and acting instructor with a range of roles in the theater.
-Lee had been blacklisted from many mainstream acting roles for about five years during the McCarthy era, for refusing to cooperate with the House Un-American Activities Committee's investigation of Communist influence in show business.
-According to writer Michael Davis, Lee played Mr. Hooper, known for his bowtie and hornrimmed glasses, "with such certainty and naturalness he made adults suspend their sense of disbelief".
-Writer Louise A. Gikow stated that Lee was "perfectly cast" as Mr. Hooper.
-According to fellow cast member Bob McGrath, who also appeared in Sesame Street's first episode with Lee, "Will had a broader dimension to his character than perhaps the rest of us did ...
+He had been blacklisted from many mainstream acting roles for about five years during the McCarthy era for refusing to cooperate with the House Un-American Activities Committee's investigation of Communist influence in show business.
+According to writer Michael Davis, Lee played Mr. Hooper, known for his bowtie and horn-rimmed glasses, "with such certainty and naturalness he made adults suspend their sense of disbelief".
+Writer Louise A. Gikow said that Lee was "perfectly cast" as Mr. Hooper.
+According to cast member Bob McGrath, who also appeared in Sesame Street's first episode with Lee, "Will had a broader dimension to his character than perhaps the rest of us did ...
 He convinced me that no matter how simple the scene was with a child, you had to bring a tremendous integrity and an honesty and credibility to it".
 Joan Ganz Cooney, Sesame Street co-creator and president of the Children's Television Workshop (CTW), said, "He gave millions of children the message that the old and the young have a lot to say to each other".
-The New York Times reported that Mr. Hooper ranked first of all human characters of the show in recognition by young viewers.
+The New York Times reported that Mr. Hooper ranked first among the show's human characters in recognition by young viewers.